tarantuli/enchanters-manual/mechanics.md

 ### The Overlord and cards

 1. If this is not a co-op game, skip this section.
-1. If a player must give one of his cards to the Overlord due to any effect that’s not part of the Overlord’s own abilities, he discards it instead.
+1. If a player must give one of their cards to the Overlord due to any effect that’s not part of the Overlord’s own abilities, they discard it instead.
-1. If the Overlord must give one of his cards, or discard one of his cards, do nothing instead.
+1. If the Overlord must give one of their cards, or discard one of their cards, do nothing instead.
-1. In both cases, if this action would be considered positive for the player or negative for the Overlord, remove one reinforcement token of his choice from the Overlord card.
+1. In both cases, if this action would be considered positive for the player or negative for the Overlord, remove one reinforcement token of their choice from the Overlord card.
 Otherwise, add one reinforcement token to the Overlord card, with a random side up.

 [Return to index](README.md)